 The Open Science Company Manifesto

-Open Science pillars are [the Company] culture
+Open Science pillars as [the Company]’s culture

-Each time [the Company] produces source code that could help other scientists in their everyday work (software, data analysis, web servers, etc.), the code should be open and stored in a public forge that eases community contributions and explicitly states on its licensing and credits.
+Each time [the Company] produces source code that may help other scientists in their everyday work (e.g., software, data analysis, web servers), the code should be made publicly available, allow community contributions, and be clearly accompanied by appropriate licensing information and/or credits.

-Transparency & Ethic-first
+Transparency & ethics first

 Investors must embrace this Manifesto